Soups, Sides, and Salads

 Making the Smoked Au Gratin Potatoes

-To make these Smoked Au Gratin Potatoes you will need about 2.5 pounds of potatoes, gruyere cheese, smoked gouda, cheddar cheese, garlic, a yellow onion, thyme, heavy cream, garlic powder, onion powder, butter and flour.
+To make these creamy, cast-iron Au Gratin Potatoes you will need about 2.5 pounds of potatoes, gruyere cheese, smoked gouda, cheddar cheese, garlic, a yellow onion, thyme, heavy cream, garlic powder, onion powder, butter and flour.

 Preparing the Potatoes for the Smoked Au Gratin Potatoes

 There is some debate as to which potatoes work best in potatoes au gratin.
-We prefer Russett potatoes as they contain more starch than red or gold potatoes and thus aid in a creamier sauce.
-Some feel that waxy potatoes like gold potatoes hold their shape better.
+We prefer Russett potatoes as they contain more starch than red potatoes or gold potatoes.
+Using starchy potatoes helps to produce a creamier sauce for the cheesy potatoes.
+Some feel that waxy potatoes such as yellow potatoes hold their shape better.
 We find that giving the Russet potatoes a brief soak in an ice bath to remove some of the excess starch gives you the best of both worlds, resulting in a creamy potato au gratin, that does not result in mushy potatoes.
+Another great choice is Yukon gold potatoes which are semi-waxy and semi-starchy.

 Peel and slice the potatoes